-5.2.3.
-Justice
+5.2.3 Justice

-As mentioned earlier, clear and consistent rules and fair treatment are essential to create a safe feeling for young people.
-This can be realised by clear procedures and policies, monitoring bodies and complaint mechanisms.
+As mentioned earlier, clear and consistent rules and fair treatment are essential to prevent violence in institutions.
+This can be supported by clear and child friendly procedures and policies, monitoring bodies and complaint mechanisms.
 37% of the respondents have indicated that they have taken (positive) steps to enhance justice in institutions.